 Are all Oracles Corruptible?

 It isn’t easy to say.
-Nevertheless, UMA is thoroughly convinced that all oracles can be corrupted, which in turn translates into the risk that every smart contract relying on off-chain data coming through oracles can be corrupt as well.
+Nevertheless, UMA is convinced that all oracles can be corrupted, which translates into the risk that every smart contract relying on off-chain data coming through oracles can also be corrupt.
 A long chain of corrupt smart contracts would spell the end of any DeFi out there.

 Since the Ethereum blockchain does not impose any laws against corruption, nothing stops random entities from altering critical data and feeding into the chain through crooked oracles.